 With this in mind it’s more important than ever to protect yourself and your domains.
 The good news is domain name registrars have the tools in place to make securing your domains easy.

-The first step is to use a good email service as the contact email address on your domain.
+The second step is to use a good email service as the contact email address on your domain.
 Don’t use your domain email address for your contact information.
 Sign up for an email account from a service such as google gmail or yahoo mail.
 Make sure you turn on 2 step verification for your account.
 These Identity Theft Protection services are very secure and will add an extra layer of protection in case someone gets access to your domain register account.

 Turn on 2 step authentication on your domain name register account.
 While it may be a minor inconvenience, the added security it gives you is well worth it.